How to prevent frozen pipes and bursts

 Ask someone to check on your holiday home

 The risk of a claim multiplies greatly once a property becomes unoccupied.
-Ask a neighbour or management company to inspect your empty holiday home regularly during severe freezing temperatures.
+Ask a neighbour or your property management company to inspect your empty holiday home regularly during severe freezing temperatures.
 Early detection will help to minimise damage should your pipes freeze.
-Also, any boiler or heating failures due to the power tripping can be identified.
+Also, any boiler or heating failures due to the power tripping can be identified, allowing you to take action.

 Check that you are insured